sfulay/starter-hugo-academic/content/publication/preprint/index.md

 topic, with right-leaning users twice as likely to use polarized rhetoric about immigration as left-leaning users while left-leaning users are somewhat more likely to be polarized around healthcare.
-Our large-scale analysis reveals previously unknown patterns of polarization across platforms, groups, and topics that will help us better contextualize polarized content and potentially intervene to reduce it.
+Our large-scale analysis reveals previously unknown patterns of polarization across platforms, groups, and topics that will help us better contextualize polarized content and potentially intervene to reduce it."

 # Summary.
 An optional shortened abstract.
-summary: Using language models, we perform one of the largest studies of polarized speech on social media platforms.
+summary: "Using language models, we perform one of the largest studies of polarized speech on social media platforms."

 tags:
 - Source Themes